Historic Carson House Banner

 Soon after the completion of the road, Mary Carson died on July 6, 1825 at the age of 53.
 John Carson never remarried but took to life as a host to travelers who would stop at his home.
 The first records of lodgers at the Carson House date from 1828 and he was licensed as a tavern keeper in 1832.

 Well known figures like Andrew Jackson, Davy Crockett, Sam Houston, and John C. Calhoun are rumored to have visited the home.
-Of these supposed visitors, Davy Crockett is most likely to be true.
+Of these supposed visitors, Davy Crockett is the one most likely to be true.
 He was a good friend of John’s son Samuel Price Carson and his ties to the Carolinas included his father fighting at Kings Mountain.

 John Carson died on March 5, 1841 at the age of 88.
 During his life he made a fortune in land speculation, married twice, and had 12 children.
 He built two homes, both of which were in Burke County where he served as constable, magistrate, and justice of the peace at various times.
 He was twice elected to the state legislature and helped represent Burke county at the convention that approved the US Constitution.